 What happens to your Tricare coverage during a divorce?

 Although it may not feel like it on a relational level, you and your spouse are still considered to be married until the day the judge signs your Final Decree of Divorce.
-That means that you are still a dependent of him in the military records and are still eligible, therefore, for Tricare benefits.
-There are a couple of different options for a military member to choose from as far as actually accessing health care providers.
+That means that you are still dependent on him in the military records and are still eligible for Tricare benefits.
+There are a couple of options for a military member to choose from regarding accessing health care providers.

-Your spouse, as I mentioned a moment ago, can choose from these options but cannot disenroll you from coverage during your divorce.
-If you are holding off on getting a divorce out a fear that you may lose your health insurance coverage this ought to make you feel better.
+As I mentioned a moment ago, your spouse can choose from these options but cannot disenroll you from coverage during your divorce.
+If you are holding off on getting a divorce out of fear that you may lose your health insurance coverage, this should make you feel better.

 What happens to your Tricare coverage once your divorce is finalized

 Your spouse can disenroll you from Tricare benefits once your divorce has been finalized.
-You can continue to receive benefits under limited circumstances as we discussed earlier in this blog.
+You can continue receiving benefits under limited circumstances, as discussed earlier in this blog.
 Even if you do not meet the 20-year service requirement for benefits you can still get health insurance coverage through Tricare for one year if your spouse was in the military for 15 of your 20+ years of marriage.
-Otherwise, your coverage will end on the date that your divorce decree is signed by the judge.
+Otherwise, your coverage will end on the date that the judge signs your divorce decree.

 Fortunately, your children will remain eligible for Tricare after your divorce has ended so long as they are still listed as dependents within the military’s records.
 Tricare eligibility extends until age 21 for children of military members unless enrolled in a college, then the cut-off ends at 23.

 Helping Texas veterans is something the Law Office of Bryan Fagan, PLLC takes great pride in